 Flame Tree Barbecue is a counter-service restaurant in Disney’s Animal Kingdom.
 The restaurant resides in Discovery Island and has a vast seating area.
 Flame Tree Barbecue is one of the most popular places to eat in Animal Kingdom.
 The restaurant serves barbecue food and takes part in the Disney Dining Plan.
 Flame Tree doesn’t currently accept an AP discount but has in the past and it is not a part of Tables in Wonderland.
 In this post, we’ll review Flame Tree Barbecue’s atmosphere, food and value!

 Barbecue and a beautiful setting don’t always go hand in hand.
 When I think of barbecue restaurants my mind typically pictures a crowded counter and outdoor seating with barbecue sauce dripping from the corner of everyone’s mouth.
 I guess that’s beautiful in its own little way but not exactly picturesque.
 While there are parts of Flame Tree Barbecue that certainly fit that stereotype, most of the restaurant transcends and fits the overall beauty Animal Kingdom possesses.

-As you can see above, Flame Tree Barbecue has a counter where people order their food and then go sit down.
+Like most counter-service restaurants, Flame Tree Barbecue has a counter where people order their food and then go sit down.
 Possibly the biggest downside of the restaurant is standing in line to order during the heat of the day.
 Lines can get quite long and Animal Kingdom isn’t a place to go cool down during a hot day.
 There is some shade but Flame Tree Barbecue isn’t the most pleasant place to wait and order food.
 Go with mobile order if that’s an option for you.
-Fortunately, the experience gets much better after that.
+Fortunately, the experience gets much better after the ordering.
 To limit your wait time try to plan your meal at Flame Tree Barbecue for an off-hour.
 Instead of lunch at noon or 1, go at 11 or 2.
 This will make for a more enjoyable experience for you and your group.
-(I should note that sometimes crowds aren’t bad at all and you won’t need to worry about that at all.)

 That’s the bad of the Flame Tree Barbecue experience.
 The good is nearly everything else.
-We’ll start with the seating.
-The seating area is all outdoors but is shaded by these beautifully carved wood pavilions.
+We’ll start with the seating area which is all outdoors but is shaded by beautifully carved wood pavilions.
 These pavilions also tell the story of the food chain, each one showcasing different predators that eat other predators.
 It may sound vicious but I find the pavilions all very tongue in cheek as I take a bite of barbecue food.
-As you can see, there is a ton of foliage around the seating areas and this makes for a relaxed dining experience.
+There is a ton of foliage around the seating areas, a few water features and generally some birds roaming around.

 On to the food!
 I don’t generally have high hopes for barbecue food at theme park restaurants, especially counter-service ones.
 Bland barbecue sauce and dry meat is your typical fare at these places.
 Flame Tree Barbecue consistently rises above that and offers quality options in comparison.

 I should caution, I’m far from a barbecue snob.
-I haven’t spent much time in the midwest and I’m sure this pales in comparison to barbecue in those areas.
-Outside of those areas where barbecue is like a religion, I think a meal at Flame Tree compares favorably.
+Having not spent much time in the mid west, I’m sure this pales in comparison to barbecue in those areas.
+Outside of the areas where barbecue is like a religion, I think a meal at Flame Tree compares favorably.

 There are a decent amount of choices here (menu link) and I’ve tried several.
-Pictured above is the Ribs, Chicken and Pulled Pork Sampler.
+We’ve had all of the Ribs, Chicken and Pulled Pork.
 I really like the rub on the ribs and chicken, as it blends really well with the barbecue sauce.
 Both of those meats were juicy and prepared really well.
 I didn’t think quite as highly of the pulled pork, as I thought it had a little too much fat.
 With that being said, Melissa regularly gets the Pulled Pork Sandwich here and we both really like it.
 When served by itself, I didn’t find it quite as enjoyable.
 They don’t skimp on the serving size here as the dish also comes with coleslaw, baked beans and corn bread.
 The coleslaw was good but nothing spectacular.
 A nice option on a hot day.
 I prefer the baked beans to the Coleslaw but they aren’t as refreshing.
-The corn bread was solid, as well.
-At $19.99, this is a good meal to share with another person.
-The sampler is also a great use of a Disney Dining Plan counter-service credit.

-The Ribs and Chicken Combo is also good and what I recommend if you’re looking for a large meal, it’s probably shareable!
-I think this gives you the best two items on the menu at a more affordable $16.49.
+The Ribs and Chicken Combo is good and what I recommend if you’re looking for a large meal, it’s probably shareable!
+I think this gives you the best two items on the menu and is fairly affordable at $15.49.
 The Pulled Pork Sandwich is $10.99 and is also a good option, as I mentioned above.

 Overall Rating – 9.5/10